 He did not have enough time to develop his solo career in European countries, although France eventually opened its doors to him.
 A close relationship was established with the French Radio and Television orchestras.
-He was even to be the soloist for an American tour of the Orchestre National de France conducted by Maurice Le Roux in the fall of 1967.
+He was even slated to be the soloist for an American tour given by the Orchestre National de France, and conducted by Maurice Le Roux in the fall of 1967.
 This lack of time had an even more negative impact on his activity as a recitalist, since there was little room left for them.
-Above all, he had no time for tackling new scores.
+Above all, he had no time to tackle new scores.
 During this decade, he would add only two works to his repertoire: Stravinsky’s Sonata and Schubert’s Sonata in D major.
 As he was unable to propose new programs, Istomin gave only one recital at Carnegie Hall in 1964, performing Ravel’s Gaspard de la nuit again, which he had not played for many years.

 The prospect of the bicentennial celebrations of Beethoven’s birth in 1970 led to great excitement in the musical world.
 An idea began to stir in Istomin’s mind and in that of his two partners, of meeting a challenge head-on which no one had ever dared to take up before: that of performing the complete chamber music with piano, i.e. thirty-one works in eight concerts.
 It was one of the most publicized events of the Beethoven bicentennial celebrations.
 Istomin, Stern and Rose had six months of bookings for this adventure, the story of which can be found in another article.
 They could have devoted the entire year, but even so, it would not have been enough to satisfy all the interested organizers.